OpenLineage/OpenLineage/proposals/168/making_spark_visitors_extensible.md

 public class OpenLineageContext {
     Collection<QueryPlanVisitor<LogicalPlan>> inputDatasetQueryPlanVisitors;
     Collection<QueryPlanVisitor<LogicalPlan>> outputDatasetQueryPlanVisitors;
-    Collection<CustomFacetBuilder<Object, OpenLineage.InputDatasetFacet>> inputDatasetFacetBuilders;
-    Collection<CustomFacetBuilder<Object, OpenLineage.OutputDatasetFacet>> outputDatasetFacetBuilders;
-    Collection<CustomFacetBuilder<Object, OpenLineage.DatasetFacet>> datasetFacetBuilders;
-    Collection<CustomFacetBuilder<Object, OpenLineage.RunFacet>> runFacetBuilders;
-    Collection<CustomFacetBuilder<Object, OpenLineage.JobFacet>> jobFacetBuilders;
     SparkContext sparkContext;
+    Optional<SparkSession> sparksession;
+    Optional<QueryExecution> queryExecution;
 }
 ```

-The `OpenLineageEventListenerFactory#setOpenLineageContext` method will be called once the concrete service
-implementation has been constructed, before the first `createX` method is called.
+In addition to delegate builders, the `OpenLineageContext` gives factories access to the running
+`SparkContext`, optional `SparkSession` (when running in a Spark SQL setting), and optional
+`QueryExecution` (when the running Spark job is a query execution).
+This enables custom facets to
+generate application and run-level facets, which are currently hard-coded in the
+`SparkSQLExecutionContext`, such as the serialized logical plan or the current Spark version.

-Each of the `createX` methods will be called exactly once during a Spark application.
-There's no guarantee regarding the
+Each of the `createX` methods will be called exactly once during a detected Spark job run (that is,
+once per `QueryExecution` for Spark SQL queries, once per `ActiveJob` for RDD jobs).
+There's no
-order in which the `create` methods will be called.
-Thus, the constructed builders should make no assumptions about the
+guarantee regarding the order in which the `create` methods will be called.
+Thus, the constructed
-state of the `OpenLineageContext` when the `create` method is called.
-E.g., the `inputDatasetFacetBuilders` should not
+builders should make no assumptions about the state of the `OpenLineageContext` when the `create`
+method is called.
+E.g., the `inputDatasetFacetBuilders` should not assume that all of
-assume that all of the `inputDatasetQueryPlanVisitors` have been instantiated or that the `Collection` returned by the
+the `inputDatasetQueryPlanVisitors` have been instantiated or that the `Collection` returned by the
 getter has been fully populated.
-Builders that need to depend on the ability to delegate to other builders should store
+Builders that need to depend on the ability to delegate to other
-a reference to the `OpenLineageContext` and call the appropriate getter at the time the delegate is actually needed.
+builders should store a reference to the `OpenLineageContext` and call the appropriate getter at the
+time the delegate is actually needed.

 The builders returned are all some form of `PartialFunction` - they must all define an `isDefinedAt(T event)` method
 which determines the type of argument the builder can respond to.
 The `createInputDatasetBuilder` and
-`createOutputDatasetBuilder` methods return `PartialFunction`s that construct either an `InputDatasetBuilder` or an
+`createOutputDatasetBuilder` methods return `PartialFunction`s that construct either an `InputDataset` or an
-`OutputDatasetBuilder`, respectively.
-Builders are returned so that facets constructed by the other `PartialFunction`s
+`OutputDataset`, respectively.
+(Builders are not returned because the Builder classes have no getters
-can be attached to the dataset before the immutable `InputDataset` or `OutputDataset` is returned.
-It is expected that
-the `CustomFacet`s returned are already immutable.
+and they also lack the Jackson annotations present directly on the immutable model objects, so don't
+work well for merging multiple facets from different sources into the same target dataset, which may
+already have facets defined).

 For each `SparkListener` event, an `OpenLineage.RunEvent` will be constructed by
 1. Construct `RunFacet`s by invoking each of the `runFacetBuilders`
 2. Construct `JobFacet`s by invoking each of the `jobFacetBuilders`
 3. Construct `InputDatasetBuilder`s by invoking each of the `inputDatasetBuilder`s.
 4. _If_ any `InputDatasetBuilder`s are returned, invoke the `inputDatasetFacetBuilder`s and attach any returned facets to
-   the `InputDatasetBuilder`s
+   the `InputDataset`s
-5. _If_ any `InputDatasetBuilder`s are returned, invoke the `datasetFacetBuilder`s and attach any returned facets to
+5. _If_ any `InputDataset`s are returned, invoke the `datasetFacetBuilder`s and attach any returned facets to
-    the `InputDatasetBuilder`s
+    the `InputDataset`s
-6. Construct `OutputDatasetBuilder`s by invoking each of the `outputDatasetBuilder`s.
+6. Construct `OutputDataset`s by invoking each of the `outputDatasetBuilder`s.
-7. _If_ any `OuptutDatasetBuilder`s are returned, invoke the `outputDatasetFacetBuilder`s and attach any returned facets to
+7. _If_ any `OuptutDataset`s are returned, invoke the `outputDatasetFacetBuilder`s and attach any returned facets to
-   the `OutputDatasetBuilder`s
+   the `OutputDataset`s
-5. _If_ any `OutputDatasetBuilder`s are returned, invoke the `datasetFacetBuilder`s and attach any returned facets to
+5. _If_ any `OutputDataset`s are returned, invoke the `datasetFacetBuilder`s and attach any returned facets to
-   the `OutputDatasetBuilder`s
+   the `OutputDataset`s

-`InputDatasetFacet`s and `OutputDatasetFacet`s will be attached to _any_ `InputDatasetBuilder` or `OutputDatasetBuilder`
+`InputDatasetFacet`s and `OutputDatasetFacet`s will be attached to _any_ `InputDataset` or `OutputDataset`
 found for the event.
 This is because facets may be constructed from generic information that is not specifi**cally tied
 to a Dataset.
 For example, `OutputStatisticsOutputDatasetFacet`s are created from `TaskMetrics` attached to** the last
 `StageInfo` for a given job execution.
 However, the `OutputDataset` is constructed by reading the `LogicalPlan`.
 There's